sib-swiss/NGS-variants-training/docs/day1/server_login.md

     Docker can be used to run an entire isolated environment in a container.
 This means that we can run the software with all its dependencies required for this course locally in your computer.
 Independent of your operating system.

-    Use the [video tutorial](https://player.vimeo.com/video/481620477) in combination with the commands below to set up the Docker container.
+    In the video below there's a tutorial on how to set up a docker container for this course.
+Note that you will need administrator rights, and that if you are using Windows, you need the latest version of Windows 10.

+    <iframe src="https://player.vimeo.com/video/481620477" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

-    A command to run the environment required for this course looks like this (in a terminal or powershell):
+    The command to run the environment required for this course looks like this (in a terminal or powershell):

+    !!! warning "Modify the script"
+        Modify the path after `-v` to the working directory on your computer before running it.

     === "Mac OS/Linux terminal"
         ```sh